MAORG-CNR-INM/PME/README.md

 ## Tool description

-- The matlab tool provides an example application for the design-space reparameterization of the NACA 0012 airfoil..
+- The matlab tool provides an example application for the design-space reparameterization of the NACA 0012 airfoil.
-- The original parameterization is based formed by 14 design variables based on Bezier curves.
+- The original parameterization is formed by 14 design variables based on Bezier curves.

 ***References***